Ask your council to stop spraying pesticides on your street

 Urban Nature Day

 Every year UK Youth for Nature runs an urban nature day in a major city in the UK.
-In 2023, that was Liverpool, 2024 in Bristol, and 2025 were coming to Newcastle-Upon-Tyne.
+In 2023, that was Liverpool, 2024 in Bristol, and 2026 we're coming to Newcastle-Upon-Tyne.

 Urban Nature Day is a free and accessible day, connecting young people up with their local urban environment, with creative and campaigning workshops, nature walks, panels, talks and art installations.